Private Equity Trends and Developments in the Cayman Islands

 Alternative structures and the Cayman Islands

-The Cayman Islands also offers alternative structures, such as separate accounts, funds of one through 'permanent capital' strategic transactions, end-of-life liquidity options and GP minority equity stake deals.
+The Cayman Islands’ offering is well-positioned for alternative structures; ranging from separate accounts and funds of one through to “permanent capital” structures and other strategic transaction structures, such as end-of-life liquidity options, continuation vehicles and GP minority equity stake deals.

-While the Cayman Islands is most commonly associated with private equity fund establishment, whether main, feeder/blocker, parallel, alternative investment or co-investment vehicles, there continues to be an increasing demand for Cayman Islands structures in transactional contexts, particularly buyout and secondary transactions, including as management holding vehicles.
+While the Cayman Islands is most commonly associated with private equity fund establishment, whether main, feeder/blocker, parallel, alternative investment or co-investment vehicles, there continues to be a strong demand for Cayman Islands structures in transactional contexts, particularly buy-out and secondary transactions, including as management holding vehicles.
+Cayman Islands vehicles have also been widely adopted to comply with new regulatory and tax developments, such as being a preferred structure to act as a carry and co-invest vehicle for a management company’s Indian tax resident principals.

 The nature, scope and volume of work being undertaken in the Cayman Islands gives rise to a number of trends and developments which reflect emerging technologies and work practices, a mature funds industry and the multi-jurisdictional dimension of offshore practice.

-A key reason for the jurisdiction's success is the range of Cayman Islands vehicles that are available to sponsors/managers, which enable them to structure closed-ended fund products in a manner that meet the diverse profiles of investors domiciled in geographically disparate regions.
+A key reason for the jurisdiction’s success is the range of Cayman Islands vehicles that are available to sponsors/managers, enabling them to structure closed-end fund products in a manner that meets the diverse profile of investors domiciled in geographically disparate regions.

 The most popular Cayman Islands-domiciled vehicles for structuring investment vehicles are:

-The Cayman Islands Limited Liability Partnership (LLP), which has now been available for registration since November 2020, combines the flexible features of a general partnership but has the benefit of separate legal personality and affords limited liability status to all its partners.
+The Cayman Islands Limited Liability Partnership (LLP), available for registration since November 2020, combines the flexible features of a general partnership but has the benefit of separate legal personality and affords limited liability status to all its partners.
 This vehicle provides an additional structuring option and may be suitable for general partner, fund of funds or holding partnerships.

 The popularity of exempted companies and ELPs generally continues to be unaffected by the introduction of LLCs and LLPs.
-By way of illustration, there has been consistent year-on-year growth in the number of ELPs registered, averaging over 10% per annum.
+By way of illustration, there has been consistent year-on-year growth in the number of ELPs in existence.

 There are, however, nuanced regional differences in the types of vehicles being used for private equity mandates.
 By way of example, the preferred investment vehicle for many Japanese investors continues to be the Cayman Islands unit trust.